Joint mortgage after separation: what are my rights?

 If you’re looking for help or support with your joint mortgage separation, there are options available to help make the process feel as straightforward as possible.

-You may want to talk to an independent financial/legal adviser or a divorce lawyer.
+You may want to talk to a financial adviser, legal adviser, or divorce lawyer.
 This way, you know exactly where you stand and what your rights are.
 Keep in mind you will need to pay for these services and they can be expensive.

 Alternatively, charities such as Citizens Advice, StepChange, and National Debtline can offer free advice on any money concerns you have.